PureMath86/decisionTable.py/README.md

 ## Description

 **DT.py** (decisionTable.py) was created to simplify python code which holds huge amount of logic (if/elif/else).
-It's pure python package.
 To make decision base on decision table you create simple CSV like table, define input/output arguments, define output base on input argument combination and this is it.
 For input arguments you can use simple string, **regex**, or **glob like string**!
 To get a decision pass random input arguments in table object and it will return output elements in tuple.

 <br>